twinlogix/typetta/docs/chapters/client/read-write.md

 })
 ```

-Note that you can update all the records present by explicitly setting a blank filter, as in the following example where you update the names of all users:
+Note that you can delete all the records present by explicitly setting a blank filter, as in the following example where you update the names of all users:

 ```typescript
 await daoContext.user.deleteAll({